-We could make a list as long as the distance between Portland, Oregon, and Miami, Florida, filled with go-to albums for each man’s vinyl collection because we all have our own taste.
+We could make a list as long as the distance between Portland, Oregon, and Miami, Florida, filled with go-to albums for each man’s vinyl collection, because we each have our own tastes.
 However, our list of the 18 vinyl albums every man should own is a general base for works of art that have been recycled and recited for years on end, and for good reason.

-With that being said, don’t let our list dictate your entire collection.
+With that being said, please take our list as a suggestion and starting point for your entire collection.
 If you want to make Michael Jackson’s Bad or Bruce Springsteen’s Darkness on the Edge of the Town additions to your crate, we wholeheartedly encourage it.